Signatures in TQFT : Asymptotics and Modularity: Asymptotic behavior of the signature in genus

 Here is the main result of this paper. \begin{Theorem} For almost all irrational $\theta \in [0,1]$, if we write $q_k/p_k$ for the convergents of the regular continued fraction expansion of $\theta$, we have :

 \end{Theorem}

-Our proof of this theorem makes heavy use of special properties of convergents, which will be reviewed below.
+We remark that for almost all irrational $\theta$, the convergents $\frac {q_k}{p_k}$ have the property that both $q_k$ and $p_k$ are odd for infinitely many $k$ (see Remark~\ref{rem36}).
+But in Theorem~\ref{asympto}, we don't need to restrict to the convergents where both $q_k$ and $p_k$ are odd.
+We can take $\sigma_2(\frac q p)$ to be the function defined by the expression in Corollary~\ref{Cor-M}, so that $\sigma_2(\frac{q_k}{p_k})$ makes sense also when one of $q_k$ or $p_k$ is even.
+Our proof will show that with this interpretation of $\sigma_2(\frac q p)$ the theorem holds without parity restrictions on the convergents.

 We do not know the answer to the following question: \begin{Question} Does Theorem~\ref{asympto} hold if the convergents $\frac {q_k}{p_k}$ are replaced with an arbitrary sequence of rational numbers $\frac r s$ converging to $\theta$ ?
-Say with both $r$ and $s$ odd, so that $\sigma_2(\frac r s)$ is indeed the signature of a TQFT vector space in genus two? \end{Question} We remark that for almost all irrational $\theta$, the convergents $\frac {q_k}{p_k}$ have the property that both $q_k$ and $p_k$ are odd for infinitely many $k$ (see Remark~\ref{rem36} below).
-But in Theorem~\ref{asympto}, we don't need to restrict to the convergents where both $q_k$ and $p_k$ are odd.
-We can take $\sigma_2(\frac q p)$ to be the function defined by the expression in Theorem~\ref{sigma2}, so that $\sigma_2(\frac{q_k}{p_k})$ makes sense also when one of $q_k$ or $p_k$ is even.
-Our proof will show that with this interpretation of $\sigma_2(\frac q p)$ the theorem still holds.
+Say with both $r$ and $s$ odd, so that $\sigma_2(\frac r s)$ is indeed the signature of a TQFT vector space in genus two? \end{Question}

-Before embarking on the proof of Theorem~\ref{asympto}, let us discuss the convergence of the sum on the right hand side.
-We recall that for any real number $\theta$, its irrationality exponent $\mu(\theta)$ is the supremum of the set of $\mu\in \R$ such that the inequality
+Before proving Theorem~\ref{asympto}, let us discuss the convergence of the infinite sum on the right hand side.
+We recall that for any irrational number $\theta$, its irrationality exponent $\mu(\theta)$ is the supremum of the set of $\mu\in \R$ such that the inequality